avaneev/prvhash/README.md

 PRNG system sizes.
 By adjusting other values it is possible to test PRVHASH scalability across different state variable sizes (PractRand class and PRNG output size should be matched, as PractRand test results depend on PRNG output size).
-By additionally uncommenting the `Ctr++` instruction it is possible to assess the PRNG period increase due to input of sparse entropy.
 The PractRand should be run with the `-tlmin 64KB` parameter to evaluate changes to the constants quicker.
 Note that both the `PH_HASH_COUNT` and `PH_PAR_COUNT` affect the PRNG period exponent not exactly linearly for small variable sizes: there is a saturation factor present for small variable sizes; after some point the period increase is non-linear due to small shuffling space.
-Shuffling space can be increased considerably with a parallel arrangement.
+Shuffling space can be increased considerably with a "parallel" arrangement.
 Depending on the initial seed value, the period may fluctuate.

 ```
 #include "prvhash_core.h"